People conjure up images of warehouses with rows of children punching away at excel spreadsheets, adding machines and industrial fans….LOL

 The story behind our ‘offshoring’ journey wasn’t intentional.
 It started with posting a few adverts on Upwork to find a bookkeeper to assist with the maintenance of our own family bookkeeping.
 You know, the plethora of entities you set up in your early 20s – the Family Trust, holding companies, SMSF which you use as investment vehicles and you conveniently forget about until the ATO issues late lodgement penalties.
 I’m sure you can relate…

-The responses to the adverts were a mix of freelancers from around the world – India, Philippines, Bangladesh, Cananda, Sri Lanka and our backyard Australia.
+The responses to the adverts were a mix of freelancers from around the world – India, Philippines, Bangladesh, Canada, Sri Lanka and our backyard Australia.
 Most of them CPA qualified, University educated, even Masters Degrees.

-We trialed a handful of bookkeepers and had mixed results.
+We trialled a handful of bookkeepers and had mixed results.
 Some were amazing, others downright sucked.
 We learnt that through trial and error.
 For the good ones, we were amazed with the quality, turn-around times and eye for detail.

 Process, Process and Process + CULTURE

 Four months down the track, after setting up a company, website and a little word of mouth, we had client numbers in the double digits – and it was hectic.